ncsa/ncsa-shib-idp/README.md

 # Start the service, which will pull down the "latest" image
 cd /opt/ncsa-shib-idp
 sh run.sh
+### If prompted to select a repository, choose docker.io

 # Monitor the startup sequence
 sh logs.sh